-Note that you can only apply to prune a neighbour’s tree; the City will not accept your application if it relates to removing a neighbour’s tree.
+Note: You can only apply to prune a neighbour’s tree.
+The City will not accept your application if it relates to removing a neighbour’s tree.
 We cannot grant you permission to remove your neighbour's tree without their consent.

 Disputes over trees

 Try to negotiate a solution that satisfies you both.
-The City of Sydney can’t step in to resolve disputes over trees.
-Under state laws, councils do not have the authority to order a resident to prune or remove a tree, even if it is impacting on a neighbouring property.
+The City cannot step in to resolve disputes over trees.
+Under NSW laws, councils do not have the authority to order a resident to prune or remove a tree, even if it is impacting on a neighbouring property.

 Community Justice Centres provide free mediation services to people across NSW.
 If you and a neighbour are locked in a dispute over a tree, mediation is a practical alternative to legal action.
 A trained mediator will meet with you and your neighbour to discuss the problem and help you to resolve it.